Caroline Ghosn

-Caroline Ghosn (كارولين غصن; born January 29, 1987) is the eldest child of former Nissan and Renault CEO, Carlos Ghosn.
-In 2011, she founded Levo (formerly Levo League), a professional network dedicated to helping millennials navigate the workplace, which shut down in December 2018.
+Caroline Ghosn is the eldest child of former Nissan and Renault CEO, Carlos Ghosn.

-According to her LinkedIn, she is now focusing on creating art pieces at Burning Man.
+In 2011 she founded Levo (formerly Levo League) In 2020, she founded Recto Verseau Art Collective, a public art and film production studio.

+In 2025, she founded Experience Architects, an experiential design studio.
+Recent works include Lead Artist of the Temple of Together at Burning Man (2024) and playing the lead in off-Broadway premiere of Duality (2024).

 Business career

 In 2011 Ghosn founded Levo to help millennials achieve success in the workplace.

-Since the arrest of her father, CEO of Renault-Nissan in 2018, websites and domain names of levo.com, levoleague.com have expired and are used by an unrelated third party.
+Following the 2018 arrest of her father, the domains for Levo.com and levoleague.com expired and are used by unrelated entities.

 Personal life

+In July 2018 Ghosn married Nicholas Flanders in Japan.

 Ghosn is the eldest child of former Nissan and Renault CEO, Carlos Ghosn, and his first wife Rita Khordahi.
-In July 2018 Ghosn married Nicholas Flanders in Naoshima, Japan.